sa2c/git-demystified/_episodes/02-commits-revisited.md

 >## Branches
 >Each commit is some metadata about the author, a pointer to files/contents, a commit message and a pointer to the previous commit.
 This creates a chain of commits extending back in time.
 We could imagine how we could follow this chain back to the start if we know the last commit.
 This is exactly what a branch is, a pointer to the latest commit.
 {: .callout}

+>## Patching
+>First, make as many changes as you like to README.mdown, in different parts of the file.
+From these changes use `git add -p` to create three or four difference commits that each contain only some of the changes.
+You can practice:
+>* choosing sections to add/remove to a commit with <kbd>y</kbd> and <kbd>n</kbd>
+>* splitting up changes grouped together using <kbd>s</kbd>
+>* splitting up changes on the same line into different commits using <kbd>e</kbd>
+{: .challenge}

+>## Finding trees
+>First, consider would you expect the top level directory tree of this commit and the last commit to be the same or different?
+>Verify your guess using `git log` and `cat -p <thing-id>`
+>>## Solution
+>>* use `git log` to find the ID of the current and last commits (the 40-character string in git log).
+>>* write down the first six characters of both, let's say (for example) they are `a12345` and `b56789`.
+>>* `git cat-file -p a12345` will then show you the commit content.
+This will contain the tree ID
+>>* `git cat-file -p b56789` will then show you the commit content of the second commit.
+>>* Compare the ID shown for tree in both.
+>{: .solution}
+{: .challenge}

+>## Finding blobs
+>Use `git cat-file -p` to see the content of both trees from the last excercise.
+What can you tell about which files have changed and which have not from the tree?
+Did this match your expectation?
+Does the blob ID change for files which have the same content?
+>>## Solution
+>>Files with the same content should have the same blob ID in the tree.
+Files with different content will have different blob IDs.
+>{: .solution}
+{: .challenge}